Postgraduate Diploma in Arts in Integrative Child and Adolescent Psychotherapy

 (Inclusive of QQI registration fee of €200)

-• Application Fees: €100 (non – refundable)
+• Application fee: €100 (non-refundable)

-*Following successful interview a deposit of €2,300 is required to secure your place.
+*Following successful interview, a deposit of €2,300 is required to secure your place.

-Year One: Payment Options
+Year 1: Payment Options

-(2) Payment Plan Options Available (administration fee incurred*)
+(2) Payment plan options available (administration fee incurred)

 Extra Costs